brucemack/brucemack.github.io/ampersand/index.md

 ## An Alternate Authentication Mechanism: Web Transceiver

-There is another legacy authentication scheme used by some nodes on the network called Web Transceiver mode.
+There is another legacy authentication scheme call "Web Transceiver" that is used by some nodes on the network.
 This mode is used by DVSwitch mobile and SharkRF M1KE, but likely others.
-[This page from the AllStarLink documentation](https://allstarlink.github.io/user-guide/externalapps/) gives some information about the apps involved.
+[This page from the AllStarLink documentation](https://allstarlink.github.io/user-guide/externalapps/) gives some more information about the apps involved.

+Looking at that `app_rpt` code, it appears that users who authenticate using the WT method have limited control capabilities on the target node.

 The WT authentication protocol isn't explicitly documented anywhere that I can find, but I think it goes something like this: